The Pragmatic Programmer

-Here are my top 10 tips from this book that I think still hold true today.
+Here are my top 10 insights from this book that I think still hold true today.

 8. Invest Regularly In Your Knowledge Portfolio